 The Government have not dictated to schools how to spend this money, but are clear that schools will need to employ strategies that they know will support these students to increase their attainment and narrow the gap.
 All schools are required to report on the amount of funding received in the current financial year and details of how it is intended that the allocation will be spent.
 Schools are also required to report on details of how the previous academic year’s allocation was spent, and the effect of this expenditure on the educational attainment of those pupils at the school in respect of whom grant funding was allocated.

 Summary of barriers to educational achievement faced by eligible pupils at the school

 The majority of pupil premium children come into school below national expectations in most areas of the curriculum especially in the areas of understanding, speaking, self-confidence and awareness, reading, numbers, the world, technology and expressive arts and design.
 This low base line leads to the importance of additional support throughout the school to narrow the gap.
 Many of our pupil premium children also lack confidence and resilience.

 We measure the impact of pupil premium by closely monitoring our intervention programmes, through learning walks, pupil progress meetings, data and work scrutiny.
 We monitor the progress of these children and provide support if it is required.
 These children have priority access to these interventions and the impact of this will be reviewed termly.
 Pupils attainment and progress will be discussed with governors and the overall impact will be evaluated in the summer / autumn term.

-Details of our 2019/20 allocation and the intended impact of its expenditure will be uploaded to this page shortly.
+Details of our 2020/21 allocation and the intended impact of its expenditure can be viewed below.